Persian embassy to Europe (1609–1615): Embassy

 Fresco detail of Robert Shirley visiting Pope Paul V, Sala dei Corazzieri, Palazzo del Quirinale, Rome.
 Painted in 1615–1616.

 Abbas I as a new Caesar being honoured by the Trumpets of Fame, together with the Persian embassy, in Allégorie de l'Occasion, by Frans II Francken, 1628.

 The embassy went to Kraków, Prague, Florence, Rome, Madrid, London, and returned to Persia through the Great Mogul's India.
 Shirley was extremely well received in these countries, which were in regular conflict with the Ottoman Empire.
-The reception in Kraków was excellent and in Prague, where Shirley was knighted.
-He was also made a Count Palatine of the Holy Roman Empire by Rudolf II in 1609.
+The reception in Kraków was excellent and in Prague, Shirley was made a Count Palatine of the Holy Roman Empire by Rudolf II in 1609.
 He then continued to Florence, Milan and Rome, where he was received by Pope Paul V. He then continued to Spain.

 In 1611, Shirley reached England, but he was opposed by the Levant Company, which had strong interests with Ottomans.

 Shirley then returned to Persia by sea, through the Cape of Good Hope to land in India, at the mouth of the Indus, escaping from an attempt on his life by the Portuguese.
 He finally returned to Ispahan with his wife in 1615.
 All his traveling companions however had died on the way in a poisoning conspiracy.